IntoTheVoid07/nd013-c1-vision-starter/README.md

 The experiments folder will be organized as follow:
 ```
 experiments/
-    - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
-    - reference/ - reference training with the unchanged config file
     - experiment0/ - Contains the pipeline for the reference run
     - experiment1/ - Contains the pipeline for adjusting the optimizer run
-    - experiment2/ - create a new folder for each experiment you run
+    - experiment2/ - Contains the pipeline for adjusting the adding more randomness in run
     - label_map.pbtxt
     ...
 ```
-[NOTE] - Since some of the generated output files (i.e. the checkpoints, eval and train tf events, etc.) are quite large, they won't be committed to this repo.
+[NOTE] - Since some of the generated output files (i.e. the pretrained_model, checkpoints, eval and train tf events, etc.) are quite large, they won't be committed to this repo.

 ## Exploratory Data Analysis (EDA)